-If you’re involved in a car accident, it’s your hope that the other party stops their vehicle and remains on the scene to exchange information and speak with police.
+If you’re involved in a car accident, it’s your hope that the other party stops their vehicle and remains on the scene to exchange information and speak with the police.

 Unfortunately, this doesn’t always happen.
 Hit and run accidents remain a major problem in Texas, with people fleeing the scene for reasons such as: